 Fax: +(47) 2256-2751

 Norway is a highly developed, stable democracy with a modern economy.
 The cost of living in Norway is high; tourist facilities are well-developed and widely available.
-Read the Department of State Fact Sheet on Norway for additional information on the U.S.-Norway relationship.
+Read the Department of State Fact Sheet on Norway for additional information on U.S.-Norway relations.

 Entry, Exit & Visa Requirements

 Norway is a party to the Schengen Agreement.
-This means U.S. citizens traveling for tourism or business can apply to enter the Schengen area without a visa for up to 90 days within each 180 day period.
-Your passport must be valid for at least three months beyond your intended date of departure from the Schengen area.
+This means that U.S. citizens may enter Norway for up to 90 days for tourist or business purposes without a visa.
+Your passport should be valid for at least three months beyond the period of stay.
 Norwegian authorities may require up to six months of validity.
 We recommend that your passport be valid for at least six months whenever you travel abroad to avoid unintended travel disruptions.
-For further details about travel into and within Schengen countries, please see our Schengen Fact Sheet.
+You need sufficient funds and a return airline ticket.
+For additional details about travel into and within Schengen countries, please see our Schengen Fact Sheet.